Tondo Church: Feast of the Santo Niño de Tondo

-The feast day of Sto.
-Niño in Tondo is celebrated in the third Sunday of January.
-The fiesta in Tondo has the biggest participation in Manila, not only because Tondo is the most populous district in the city and poorest but perhaps because of the many anecdotes connected with the Sto.
-Niño of Tondo.
+The feast day of Santo Niño in Tondo is celebrated in the third Sunday of January.
+The fiesta in Tondo has the biggest participation in Manila, not only because Tondo is the most populous district in the city and poorest but perhaps because of the many anecdotes connected with the Santo Niño of Tondo.

-According to the Philippine Historical Commission, the people of Tondo celebrated the feast day with a fluvial procession that "attracted thousands of visitors".
+According to the Philippine Historical Commission (now the National Historical Commission of the Philippines), the people of Tondo celebrated the feast day with a fluvial procession that "attracted thousands of visitors".
 Tondo's terrain at that time consisted of waterways and tributaries which were connected to Manila Bay, a probable reason why the present stone church of Tondo was constructed on elevated ground (several meters above sea level) to prevent sea waters from inundating the Church.

-Nick Joaquin writes, "historically, the devotion to Santo Niño (in general) outranks all others because the first church in the Philippines was built to enshrine an image of the Santo Niño".
-In his book entitled Almanac for Manileños (Published in 1979), Joaquin describes the previous celebrations of the fiesta:
+Nick Joaquín writes, "historically, the devotion to Santo Niño (in general) outranks all others because the first church in the Philippines was built to enshrine an image of the Santo Niño".
+In his book Almanac for Manileños (1979), Joaquín describes previous celebrations of the fiesta:

+Outside the parish, devotees raise various images of the Christ Child to be blessed with holy water after a 2026 feast day Mass.

 "At four in the afternoon on the visperas (meaning the Saturday before) the Sto.
 Niño of Tondo is borne to the sea by a dancing crowd among which groups of women in pastora hats, or in katipuneda attire: white camisa, red saya.
 The dancing is through sunny streets hung with bunting and here and there will be a giant heart of bell that opens up as the Sto.
 Niño passes to unloose a shower of petals.
 Everyone dances, even the barefoot men bearing the image and the boys bearing standard or farol.